danbev/learning-ai/notes/ggml-quantization.md

 ## GGML Quantization
-In broad terms this is about taking a floating point number like a single precision floating point number (32 bits) or a half precision floating point number (16 bits) and converting it to a fixed point number with a fixed number of bits.
+In broad terms this is about taking a floating point number like a single precision floating point number (32 bits), or a half precision floating point number (16 bits), and converting it to a fixed point number with a fixed number of bits.